-In May my friend and I were invited to the Falkensteiner Hotel Adriana for 3 days.
-For 3 nights we were allowed to explore the area and fully enjoy the hotel.
-The hotel is located in Zadar, a small Croatian seaport in the south of Croatia.
-From Vienna we drove with breaks approx. 7 hours with the car.
+In May my boyfriend and I were invited to the Falkensteiner Hotel Adriana for 3 days.
+We had time to explore the area and fully enjoy the hotel.
+The hotel is located in Zadar, a small town in the south of Croatia.
+It took us about 7 hours to get there by car.

-Anyone who has ever travelled through Croatia knows that peace and relaxation are not possible everywhere, especially when small bundles of energy run around like crazy, screaming and playing games and all you want is to read your is your Stephen King book, when not even your noise cancelling headphones help.
+Anyone who has ever travelled through Croatia knows that peace and relaxation are not possible everywhere, especially when small bundles of energy run around like crazy, screaming and playing games and all you want is to read your is your Stephen King book, when not even your noise cancelling headphones can help you anymore.

-But now we come to the important part, the food!
-In the course of the cooperation we were initially invited to the culinary weeks.
-Unfortunately these weeks were postponed, because a conference took place in the hotel and we could not go to Croatia on any other date.
+Let’s get to the interesting part, the food!
+We were initially invited to the culinary weeks, unfortunately these weeks were postponed, because a conference that took place at the hotel.

-The food in the hotel was unfortunately a bit disappointing on the first evening, as we got a completely dead fried fish, but in the following evenings it was much better and we immediately forgot about the first evening was immediately forgotten again.
-We also had a classic pool snack and of course a bottle of rosé.
+The first evening the food at the hotel was a little bit disappointing, we got some dry fried fish, boring sides and just weren’t really happy with it.
+The following evenings it was much better and we immediately forgot about the first evening.
+We also had a classic pool snack and of course a bottle of rosé

 Zadar is a small Croatian port town located in northern Dalmatia.
-Unfortunately we had some bad luck with the weather and had hardly any sunshine hours, but luckily the few we had were just before sunset.
-Allegedly Zadar has the most beautiful sunset in Croatia.
+Unfortunately we had some bad luck with the weather and hardly had any sunshine.
+Luckily the sunshine that we did have was awesome.
+People say, Zadar has the most beautiful sunset in Croatia.

 But I think all sunsets are beautiful.
-The best place to enjoy the sunset right on the horizon above the sea is directly at the greeting to the sun, a monument dedicated to the sun.
-In the evening, after the sun has disappeared, the monument turns into an illuminated dance floor.
+The best place to enjoy the sunset right on the horizon above the sea is directly at the “Greeting to the Sun”, a monument dedicated to the sun.
+In the evening, after the sun has set, the monument turns into an illuminated dance floor.

-Right next to the Monument to the Sun, you can listen to the sounds of the sea organ.
+Right next to the monument, you can listen to the sounds of the sea organ.
 An instrument played by nature.
-On windy days you can supposedly hear it for miles.
-The sounds are almost meditative and I could have sat there for hours, but we had to leave to get some food ;).
+On windy days you can supposedly hear it from miles away.
+The sound is so nice and meditative, I could have sat there for hours, but we had to leave to get some food ;).

-You can climb the tower and enjoy the view from above, which unfortunately we did not manage.
-The best thing is to look at it yourself.
+You can climb the tower and enjoy the view from above, which unfortunately we did not manage to do, maybe we’ll just do that next time.